 Europe and Africa are perfectly drawn in, with Asia still needing a bit of work.
 All are labeled with fascinating names.

 The proportions on this map are also surprisingly accurate -this is before the wonky Mercator Projection began beeing used.
-So Europe is shown much smaller than Africa and Asia, which it actually is.
+So Europe is, correctly, shown much smaller than Africa and Asia.

 20. Oronce Fine, French.
 1536